-My favourite is to use UML either an informal tool for scoping or a formal tool for specifications.
+My favourite is to use UML for systems analysis, either an informal tool for scoping or a formal tool for specifications.

 The second favourite is the idea of mindmapping and mind map software.
 It’s really a concept, a technique sometimes a toy but with many uses.
-I’ve listed various applications for mindmapping and uses in problem-solving.
+I’ve listed many uses formindmapping and uses in problem-solving.
 Use Mindmapping generally to focus on a domain to get thoughts together.

 Formal Operational Tools

 I contrast informal tools with the formal transactional tools, which for me is Odoo.
 There are many, there are ERP systems; Sage and others.
 I want to distinguish between the formal transactional system and the informal ones.

 I’ve also spoken in posts about the informal systems, the verbal systems the satellite non-transactional systems.
 All of these things go to make up the business information system as a whole, the broader information system.

 So how do these tools sit together for me as a set?
 For what are they used?
 Tools are used for more or less formal purposes.
 Therefore, I might be just thinking about something and use a mindmap.

 I might want to do formal specifications, and then I’d use UML.
 But they’re in the design domain; they are conceptual things.
 They are about conceiving things.

 2. Management process